 Run by the family Roulleau since 1948, its owners haven’t stopped to entertain and innovate.
 They started programming different films in the same week and proposed a preview every Tuesday, which welcomed the biggest cinema stars over the years.
 In 1969 Le Studio 28 was the first to create a loyalty card.

 Studio 28 is more than a cinema; it’s a real place of life in Montmartre.
 There’s also a bar and a winter garden for drinks (with or without the movies).
 Address: 10 Rue Tholozé

 8. Chez Plumeau

 The bistro Chez Plumeau is located on Place du Calvaire, a stone’s throw from Espace Dalí and a bit away from the perpetual hustle and bustle of Montmartre.

 Place du Calvaire is a pretty square, quiet, picturesque, and with a great view of the Eiffel Tower.
 The stairway – rue du Calvaire is very picturesque too.

 Chez Plumeau replaced the former Auberge du Coucou, a famous cabaret much loved by the Montmartre artists in the 1950s.
 Today it offers decent French food and one of the most beautiful terraces in Montmartre.

 Have lunch or just a drink in the shade of a graceful hundred-year-old wisteria.
 This terrace is delightful in the summer but also in winter when it is covered and heated.
 Inside, old stones, light brown paneling, and dark wood furniture give the place a warm Savoyard chalet atmosphere.

 9. Dear Freedom

 The Square Nadar pays homage to the photographer Félix Tournachon (1820-1910), nicknamed Nadar, pioneer of photography in France and the world.
 This is a quiet, beautiful square, the seat of one of Montmartre’s reservoirs built in the Neo-Byzantine style of the Sacré-Coeur.
 There are sophoras, oaks, and trees from Judea too.

-The statue on the square represents the knight Jean-François de la Barre, native of Abbeville near Amiens.
+The statue on the square represents the knight Jean-François de la Barre, a native of Abbeville near Amiens.
 The knight was very interested in the philosophy of Voltaire and the Enlightenment in general and frequented the anti-religious and protest circles of Abbeville.
-The Chevalier de la Barre was beheaded and burned in 1766 to refuse to take off his hat when a religious procession passed.
+The Chevalier de la Barre was beheaded and burned in 1766 for refusing to take off his hat when a religious procession passed.